 It’s true that anyone can benefit from the peace of mind that comes with holding a life insurance policy, although certain groups are at far lower risk of imminent death than others.
-No one would assume that a young, healthy, twenty-something suffers the same risks as an octogenarian, for example.
+No one would assume that a young, healthy, twenty-something suffers the same risks as an eighty-something, for example.

 Yet, there is a common misconception that young adults simply don’t need life insurance.
 Certainly the risk of death is much lower, but accidents, injuries, illness, and death could strike at any time, and responsible adults don’t want to leave their family members holding the bag for medical and end-of-life expenses.
 They’ll have enough to deal with if their child, sibling, or spouse suffers an untimely death.